ClickHouse Configuration

 tdp-clickhouse.clickhouse.enabled | Enable cluster | true |

-tdp-clickhouse.clickhouse.persistence.* | PVC: size, storageClass, and accessModes | run helm show values |
+tdp-clickhouse.clickhouse.persistence.* | PVC: size, storageClass and accessModes | run helm show values |

 tdp-clickhouse.clickhouse.resources | CPU/memory requests and limits | run helm show values |

-tdp-clickhouse.clickhouse.defaultUser.password | default user password | "" |
+tdp-clickhouse.clickhouse.defaultUser.password | User password default | "" |

-tdp-clickhouse.clickhouse.extraUsers | Extra users and profiles via XML | run helm show values |
+tdp-clickhouse.clickhouse.extraUsers | Additional profiles and users via XML | run helm show values |

 tdp-clickhouse.clickhouse.tdpUser.enabled | TDP user with grants job | false |